German involvement in the Spanish Civil War: Outcome

 Early intervention helped to ensure that the Nationalist faction survived the initial stages of the war; German involvement then steadily expanded.
-The training they provided to Nationalist force proved as valuable, if not more so, than direct actions.
+The training they provided to the Nationalist forces proved as valuable, if not more so, than direct actions.
 Approximately 56,000 Nationalist soldiers were trained by various German detachments in Spain, who were technically proficient; these covered infantry, tanks and anti-tank units, air and anti-aircraft forces, and those trained in naval warfare.

 The Condor Legion spearheaded many Nationalist victories, particularly providing air dominance from 1937 onwards; 300 air-to-air victories were claimed, although this was dwarfed by some 900 claimed by Italian forces.
 Spain provided a proving ground for German tank tactics, as well as aircraft tactics, the latter being only moderately successful.
 The air superiority which allowed certain parts of the Legion to excel would be replicated in the first year of World War II, until ultimately failing to prevail in the Battle of Britain.